Go To Top

 You should have a fair estimate of how many miles you put on your vehicle annually.
 If you aren’t certain, try to calculate your weekly mileage and multiply by 52.

 Why they ask: The more time you spend on the road each year, the more risk you present to an insurer.
-“Average mileage” varies, but with most insurers it’s 10,000 to 12,000 annually.
-Discounts are often offered if you drive fewer miles, especially less than 7,000 or so.
+Average mileage varies, but with most insurers, it’s 10,000 to 12,000 annually.
+Discounts are often offered if you drive fewer miles, especially less than 7,000.
 Your rates will be higher if you drive many more miles than the average driver.

 6. Does your car have an anti-theft device?

-Why they ask: You can get a discount on comprehensive coverage for having an anti-theft device.
+Why they ask: You can get a discount on comprehensive coverageComprehensive coverage helps pay for damage to your car caused by events other than a collision, such as theft, fire, vandalism, or natural disasters.
+It is subject to a deductible. for having an anti-theft device.
 How much of a discount depends on what the device does.
 If the device can help track your car if it’s stolen, it’s worth a bigger discount than a simple audible alarm.
-Devices that work without you having to activate them – “passive” devices such as an engine immobilizer – get you a bigger discount than “active” devices that require you to install a steering wheel lock or arm an alarm whenever you leave the car.
+Devices that work without you having to activate them – “passive” devices such as an engine immobilizer – get you a bigger discount than “active” devices that require installing a steering wheel lock or arm an alarm whenever you leave the car.

 7. Is there a loan or a lease on the car?

-Your insurance company needs to know you own your car outright or if it's financed or leased.
+Your insurance company needs to know if you own your car outright or if it's financed or leased.

 If you own your car outright, you can buy only the legally required coverages if you want to.
 If you have a loan or lease, the insurance company will need to list the company on the policy and provide them with proof of insurance.